MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 1. Open the Stock Count Entry window.
 (Inventory \>\> Transactions \>\> Stock Count Entry)

+  > [!TIP]
-*You also can open the Unposted Item Transactions window and the Item Transaction Inquiry by Date window from the Stock Count Lot Number Entry window and the Stock Count Serial Number Entry window.*
+  > You also can open the Unposted Item Transactions window and the Item Transaction Inquiry by Date window from the Stock Count Lot Number Entry window and the Stock Count Serial Number Entry window.

 2. Enter or select a stock count ID.
 The stock count must have Entered status.